 GarageTrac makes a high-quality garage floor tile that looks good and protects the floor.
 While it's inexpensive, it's not cheap.

 The price was good the last time I looked.
 You can check the latest price for the GarageTrac floor tile on Amazon.

 GarageTrac is the Most Garage Floor Tile for the Money

-GarageTrac Diamond interlocking PVC tiles don’t sacrifice quality but still sell for a bargain price.
-The diamond raised design acts like the IncStore coin, it gives you a bit of grip to your floor.
+GarageTrac Diamond interlocking PVC tiles don't sacrifice quality but still sell for a bargain price.
+The diamond-raised design acts like the IncStore coin, it gives you a bit of grip on your floor.

 Don't Fall Down